 Confirm that identity integration is a mandate.
 If it is still being debated post-close, the governance model is the bottleneck.

-Marriott ran Starwood's compromised reservation network for two years post-acquisition because identity was treated as an operational workstream.
+Marriott ran Starwood's compromised reservation network for two years post-acquisition (four years total) because identity was treated as an operational workstream.
 It was a governance failure.

 Questions this work raises